 Personal Friendships with Each Resident

-Before the use of versatile-worker care model, residents would see a housekeeper, and also a certified nurse assistant, as well as someone else for activities, and maybe another to help with dining, said Bryan Berman, ECH household coordinator.
+Before the use of versatile-worker care model, residents would see a housekeeper, a certified nurse assistant, as well as someone else for activities, and maybe another to help with dining, said Bryan Berman, ECH household coordinator.

 “Before, when we had several different people, they were seeing more faces, which could confuse residents,” he said.
 “But now, they treat each other more like family.
 Our residents have deeper relationships with our versatile workers, and our versatile workers have deeper relationships with our residents.”

+Vice President of Residential Healthcare, Beverly Edwards, is also pleased with the change.
 “I feel the versatile worker brings a piece of calmness and routine to our residents,” she said.
-“You're seeing the same person every day, and ultimately, they're doing everything for you–kind of like if you were to bring someone into your mother's home.”
+“You're seeing the same person every day, and ultimately, they're doing everything for you—kind of like if you were to bring someone into your mother's home.
+I love that we have versatile workers at ECH.
+It allows us to be very person-centered,” Beverly added.

 Residents and their families praise the food at Episcopal Church Home.